-This is a distinguishing feature of the breed.
-Its appearance is affected by the seasons.
+The characteristics are affected by the seasons.
 The winter coat is distinctly heavier than the summer coat.
 In the cooler months, there should be a wealth of undercoat.
 Animals showing excessive shedding at appropriate times of the year are not to be penalized.

-On the head, the ears, and front legs, the hair is short and smooth.
+On the head, the ears, and front legs, the hair is usually short and smooth.
 Coarse, longer guard hairs (longer than the undercoat) extend over the neck, withers and back.
 When aroused, this hair stands erect.
-The coat behind the shoulder blades is often lighter in color.
+The coat behind the shoulder blades is often lighter in color in ginger-colored dogs.

 The skin is pliant, but not flabby or loose.

-Faults: Long, curly, wavy, or broken coats.
+Faults: Excessively long, curly, wavy, or broken coats.